Foundational Skills - Kenneth Rainin Foundation

 The Kenneth Rainin Foundation partners on initiatives to bolster instruction and literacy development in kindergarten through second grade.

-After the immediate success of SEEDS of Learning in transitional kindergarten (TK), we found that to maintain a child’s learning trajectory to third grade, literacy instruction and intervention in kindergarten through second grade (K-2) had to improve.
-In partnership with Oakland Unified School District, Education for Change Public Schools and Aspire Public Schools, pilot initiatives were designed and launched to bolster instruction and intervention of literacy decoding.
+After the immediate success of SEEDS of Learning in Transitional Kindergarten (TK), we found that to maintain a child’s learning trajectory to third grade, literacy instruction and intervention in kindergarten through second grade (K-2) had to improve.
+In partnership with Oakland Unified School District, Education for Change Public Schools and Aspire Public Schools, pilot initiatives were designed and launched in 2017 to bolster instruction and intervention in early literacy development.
 These systems-level initiatives involved adopting curriculum and assessment, staffing literacy directors and coaches within each organization, staffing part-time literacy tutors in K-2 classrooms and funding literacy nonprofits to expand school systems’ training and coaching capacity.

-In the first year of the pilot, the percentage of Education for Change kindergartners ready for first grade jumped from 30 percent to 75 percent.
-The percentage of first graders ready for second grade grew 12 percent in its first year.
+In the first year of the pilot, the percentage of Education for Change kindergartners ready for first grade jumped from 30% to 75%.
+The percentage of first graders ready for second grade grew 12% in its first year.

 A group of young children standing in a circle with their hands stacked on top of each other in the center.